Ergonomic Cheese Grater

 To gain hands-on experience applying anthropometric data, sketching, prototyping, and CAD modeling in the context of iterative, user-informed product design

-CAD Renderings: Caelan Koch
+CAD Rendering: Caelan Koch

 Ergonomic Analysis